 Medline has collaborated with Professor Steven Percival to address the issue of biofilms and their role in wound healing.
 With more than 25 years of experience, Professor Percival is an expert on biofilms, infection prevention, microbiology and medical devices.
 He has worked in academia and at start-ups, global multinationals, the NHS and the CDC.

-Biofilms are ubiquitous.
+Biofilms are everywhere.
 They are composed of microorganisms that are attached to a surface and become encased with polysaccharides and proteins.
 They can be found on surfaces in the kitchen, on the surface of ponds, in showerheads, on your teeth and even in chronic wounds.
 In healthcare, biofilms are thought to be responsible for increased infection in wounds, and they delay wound healing.1 Scientific knowledge, research and understanding of biofilms and their role in health and disease have increased significantly over the last few years.

 A biofilm is defined as a community of microorganisms that are attached to a surface, or each other, and encased within a matrix of sticky polysaccharides, proteins and extracellular DNA called extracellular polymeric substance (EPS).² Biofilms can be located on virtually any inert or living surface where they represent an entity that is difficult to eradicate.
 This is because a biofilm is recalcitrant to both antimicrobial agents and the host’s immune system.³ Consequently, biofilm eradication represents an important research area in chronic diseases and infections.